DocketNumber: Docket 2,876

 The employer’s first aid records concerning the plaintiff show no specific complaint of breathing difficulties.

-In 1946, the plaintiff began to have trouble with his side; his doctor found he was suffering from a hernia and the company had him fitted for a truss, which he used until the company doctor, Dr. Hall, decided to operate to repair a right inguinal hernia, in 1957.
+In 1946, the plaintiff began to have trouble with his side; his doctor found he was suffering from a hernia and the company had him fitted for a truss, which he used until the company doctor, Dr. Hall, decided to operate to repair a right inguinal hernia, in.
+1957.
 Compensation benefits were paid to him during his recovery.
 When plaintiff reported back to work with a release from Dr. Hall for light work only, he was informed that there was no light work available for him and was, in effect, put on layoff, being sent by the company to collect his unemployment insurance for 13 weeks.
 After that time had elapsed, the company put him on involuntary retirement.
 At this time, plaintiff was 65 years old, was supporting his wife and 4 dependent minors.
 Plaintiff has continued to experience pain in both sides of the groin area.
-After plaintiff filed his claim in this case and the company sent him for examination to the Detroit Industrial Clinic, it was discovered he was also suffering from a left inguinal hernia.
+After plaintiff filed his claim in this case and the company sent him for examination to the Detroit Industrial Clinic, it was discovered he was also suffering* from a left inguinal hernia.
 The defendant company claims the left hernia developed after his employment with defendant ended.

 The evidence was heard by the referee who rendered his decision on October 14, 1964.
-He found that the plaintiff had no continued disability from the repaired right hernia and the left hernia was *41 not compensable, but also found that the plaintiff had received a personal injury on January 30, 1958, in the nature of pulmonary disease, and ordered payment of compensation not to exceed $10,500.
+He found that the plaintiff had no continued disability from the repaired right hernia and the left hernia was

-"In this case the plaintiff claims to have been disabled from a breathing problem caused by his employment ever since he ceased working.
-He does not claim, as we read in some cases, lack of knowledge or being without reason to believe that his disability was work related until he was examined by Dr. Chapnick in June, 1964.
-From this record we find that the first notice the plaintiff gave to defendant of a claimed employment related pulmonary disablement was when he filed his application on December 4, 1963, some five plus years after disablement.
-The plaintiff having failed to give notice to his employer of occupational disablement within 120 days after occurrence of same and his having reason to believe that the same was due to his employment, as required by § 10 of Part VII of the statute (Stat Ann § 17.229) and Supreme Court interpretations thereof, we must deny this claim."
+“In this ease the plaintiff claims to have been disabled from a breathing problem caused by his employment ever since he ceased working.
+He does not claim, as we read in some cases, lack of knowledge or being without reason to believe that his disability was work related until he was examined by Dr. Chapniek in June, 1964.
+Prom this record we find that the first notice the plaintiff gave to defendant of a claimed employment related pulmonary disablement was when he filed his application on December 4, 1963, some five plus years after disablement.
+The plaintiff having failed to give notice to his employer of occupational disablement within 120 days after occurrence of same and his having reason to believe that the same was due to his employment, as required by § 10 of Part VII of the statute (Stat Ann § 17.229) and Supreme Court interpretations thereof, we must deny this claim.”
 (Appeal Board Opinion, page 3.)

-The order and opinion of the appeal board, mailed October 7, 1966, was concurred in by 4 members of the 7-member appeal board, a majority, as required by CL 1948, § 408.11 (Stat Ann 1968 Rev § 17.6[17]), as added by PA 1965, No 139.
+The order and opinion of the appeal board, mailed October 7, 1966, was concurred in by 4 members of the 7-member appeal board, a majority, as required by CL 1948, § 408.11 (Stat Ann 1968 Rev § 17.6 [17]), as added by PA 1965, No 139.
 Three members of the appeal board dissented.

 The decision of the workmen’s compensation appeal board that the plaintiff did not give timely notice of his alleged occupational disablement within 120 days after its occurrence, as required by statute, is supported by evidence in the record and, as such, is conclusive and not subject to reversal by this Court.